4 Soccer Simulators

-4 Soccer Simulators (later also released as Pro Soccer Simulator) is a collection of four soccer video games developed and released by Codemasters in 1988.
-It included four games; 11-a-Side Soccer, Indoor Soccer, Soccer Skills and Street Soccer.
-The games are all played using vertical scrolling.
-The collection was released on ZX Spectrum, Amstrad CPC, PC, Nintendo Entertainment System and Commodore 64.
-It was also advertised for Atari ST and Amiga but these versions were never released.
+4 Soccer Simulators (later released as Pro Soccer Simulator) is a collection of four association football video games developed by Codemasters and published in 1988.
+It includes 11-a-Side Soccer, Indoor Soccer, Soccer Skills and Street Soccer.
+The games all have vertically scrolling fields.
+The collection was released for ZX Spectrum, Amstrad CPC, MS-DOS, Nintendo Entertainment System and Commodore 64.
+It was advertised for Atari ST and Amiga, but these versions were never released.

 Reception

 The Spanish magazine Microhobby valued the game with the following scores: Originality: 80%, Graphics: 70%, Motion: 70%, Sound: 80%, Difficulty: 70%, Addiction: 90%.